kaseypocius/MUMT618-DREV/docs/how.md

           ```
 <br>

-Here the sample rate is specified by the user, which we then use to create a scalar value used to rescale the original values from the paper to those appropriate for the new sampling rate.
+Once the sample rate is specified by the user, we use  it to create a scalar value used to rescale the original values from the paper to those appropriate for the new sampling rate.

   <h2> Challenges </h2>
 The initial challenge for me was structuring the allpass filters, which I did not initially do correctly.
 From there, this algorithm should self sustain almost infinetly at a Decay setting of 1, but this still does not seem to be the case.
 This model is still quite susceptible to internal clipping at any of the filters within the tank, so care must be taken to avoid this, unless this effect is deemed desirable by the user.